jesuscopado/fashionMNIST-groupedlabels/README.md

 - Metrics evaluation: Accuracy, Precision, Recall, and F1 Score.
 - CI/CD Pipeline Plan and SQL Query in separate documentation files (under the dir `docs/`).

-Note: While the MobileNetV3 small architecture is effective for this task, it may be considered overkill given the simplicity of the problem at hand.
+NOTE: While the MobileNetV3 small architecture is effective for this task, it may be considered overkill given the simplicity of the problem at hand.
 The model quickly converges to optimal results, often within just one epoch, suggesting that a simpler architecture might be sufficient.

 ## Installation
 To clone this repository, simply run: